STAY IN THE HIMALAYAN MOUNTAINS

 Punishment is a negative sanction imposed on the violator of a system of rules and imposed by an authorized agent of that system of rules.
 The criminal courts can impose punishment on people for their violations of criminal law.
 The referee can impose punishment on those who violate the rules of a game of hockey.
 The principal can impose punishment on students who violate rules of the school.
 Retribution is now used exclusively to refer to punishment deserved because of an offence and which fits the severity of the offence.
 Penology, from Latin poena for punishment, comprises penitentiary science.
 Operant Conditioning is the process by which an individual's behavior is shaped by Reinforcement or by Punishment.
 In psychology, implications for therapies and treatments using Classical Conditioning differ from operant conditioning.

-Although "altruistic punishment" may explain the high levels of cooperation in human societies, it creates an evolutionary puzzle.
+The Evolution Of Altruistic Punishment - Although "altruistic punishment" in sociology of punishment may explain the high levels of cooperation in human societies, it creates an evolutionary puzzle.
 The evolution of altruistic punishment leads to the prediction that people will not incur costs to punish others to provide benefits to large groups of nonrelatives.
 However, here we show that an important asymmetry between altruistic cooperation and altruistic punishment allows altruistic punishment to evolve in populations engaged in one-time, anonymous interactions.
 This process allows both altruistic punishment and altruistic cooperation to be maintained even when groups are large. - Boyd R, Gintis H, Bowles S, Richerson PJ.

 Costly Punishment Across